gruzchik/gcloud_codebase/gcp_docker_services/README.md

-codebase was created with https://www.cloudskillsboost.google for "Deploying Apps to Google Cloud"
+Codebase was created with https://www.cloudskillsboost.google for "Deploying Apps to Google Cloud"

 1. To run task 1 and 2:
 ```